RN255/html-game-A/README.md

 ### coding

-- using classes would amke it easier, especially with more units
+- using classes would make it easier, especially with more units
-- using a grib with X and Y instead of numbers 0 to 99
+- using a grid with X and Y instead of numbers 0 to 99